 -

-Individuals with an I-914 or I-914A filed prior to August 28, 2024 will only be considered for a BFD if an RFE is issued.
+Individuals with an I-914 or I-914A filed prior to August 28, 2024 will only be considered for a BFD if an RFE is issued after the rule's effective date.

 - Such individuals should not file a category (c)(40) I-765 until invited to do so by USCIS.